erikvullings/saxy/README.md

 ### `new Saxy()`

 Creates a new Saxy parser instance.
-This object is a writable stream that will emit an event for each tag or node parsed from the incoming data.
+This object is a transform stream that will emit an event for each tag or node parsed from the incoming data.
 See [the list of events below.](#events)

 ### `Saxy#on()`, `Saxy#removeListener()`